 Itemize total travel expenses of project personnel by local mileage, non-local, and subsistence.
 Grantees must follow the state's travel policy unless there is a written local travel policy.
 The state allows reimbursement for actual reasonable expenses.
-Unless a local policy governs, mileage is reimbursed at the federal rate (currently \$0.56/mile).
+Unless a local policy governs, mileage is reimbursed at the federal rate (\$0.54/mile as of 1/1/2016).
 Transportation costs, such as air and rail fares, are at coach rates.
 Subsistence is paid according to a per diem rate.
 Justify travel by explaining its relevance to job duties.